 Yes, it makes sense to have insurance that ensures your family is protected and mortgage-free if anything bad happens; however, an individual term life insurance may serve your needs better.

 Mortgage insurance vs. term life insurance?
 Which is better?

 Why I Declined Mortgage Life Insurance

 1. It is too Expensive

 Mortgage life insurance premiums are often much more expensive than a term life insurance policy.
-For example, in our case, we were able to get term life insurance for $42 per month while a mortgage life insurance with similar coverage was offered to us at close to $100 per month.
+For example, in our case, we could get term life insurance for $42 per month, while a mortgage life insurance with similar coverage was offered to us at close to $100 per month.